-This certificate must be completed in conjunction with a major degree at UNTD.
-(12 hours)
+This certificate may also be completed in conjunction with a major degree at UNTD (18 hours).

 Students must meet all course prerequisites and earn at least a 2.0 certificate GPA and grades of C or better in certificate courses to graduate with the certificate.